kaoslabsinc/django-building-blocks/README.md

     pass
 ```

 Note that we did not need to add anything to the body of the above model.
-The model is entirely composed of abstract
+This model is entirely composed of abstract
 models (and abstract model factories - more on this later).
 If you have another model:

 ```python